top of page

 Before you get to the Visitors Center, you will see the Oregon Caves Chateau.
 The Chateau is closed until further notice for repairs and rehabilitation.
 Because Ausland Group lacked the necessary funding to complete the extensive work immediately, the original construction contract with Ausland Group was terminated on March 23, 2023.

-The Chateau at Oregon Caves is one of the National Park's “Great Lodges” and a National Historic Landmark.
-When open again, this six-story lodge will offer 23 overnight rooms, a fine dining room with views over a wooded canyon, and a coffee shop from the 1930s.
+The Chateau at Oregon Caves is one of the National Park’s “Great Lodges” and a National Historic Landmark.
+When it opens again, this six-story lodge will offer 23 overnight rooms, a fine-dining room with views over a wooded canyon, and a coffee shop from the 1930s.
 Each room has its unique charm.

 Oregon Caves Chateau